-During periods of heavy precipitation and high ice buildup on the mast, there is a chance that jamming can occur during the retraction of a deployed mast.
-This high ice buildup on the collar sections (horizontal surfaces) of the mast could cause the tube lock mechanisms to become "out of time" and cause internal damage.
+During periods of heavy precipitation and high ice buildup on the mast there is a chance of jamming during retraction of a deployed mast.
+This high ice buildup on the collar sections (horizontal surfaces) of the mast could cause the tube locks mechanisms to become "out of time" and cause internal damage.
 This ice buildup must be cleared away during retraction just before the individual tube and collars contact each other.
-Refer to Figure 3-6 for areas to clear the ice away from the tubes and collars prior to nesting.
+Refer to Figure 3-7 for areas to clear the ice away from the tubes and collars prior to nesting.